 The Google Authenticator is an app and a part of the 2-Step verification process each time you sign in to your account on a new device or browser.
 This provides a better layer of protection instead of just using a simple password to log in.

 In short, when someone else tries to log in to your account on a new device, it will not be as easy as entering your password.
-Even if that someone knows your password, he or she will not be able to gain access to your account.
+Furthermore, even if someone knows your password, he or she will not be able to gain access to your account.
 Not unless an SMS, a phone call, or an app provides someone with a new and unique authentication code.

 How to Move Google Authenticator to a New Device